ktorio/ktor-documentation/topics/migrating-2.md

 [//]: # (title: Migrating from 1.6.x to 2.0.0)

-This guide provides the instructions how to migrate your Ktor application from the 1.6.x version to 2.0.0.
+This guide provides instructions on how to migrate your Ktor application from the 1.6.x version to 2.0.0.

 ## Ktor Server {id="server"}
 ### Server code is moved to the 'io.ktor.server.*' package {id="server-package"}
 To unify and better distinguish the server and client APIs, server code is moved to the `io.ktor.server.*` package ([KTOR-2865](https://youtrack.jetbrains.com/issue/KTOR-2865)).
-This means that you need to update [dependencies](#server-package-dependencies) for and [imports](#server-package-imports) in your application as shown below.
+This means that you need to update [dependencies](#server-package-dependencies) for and [imports](#server-package-imports) in your application, as shown below.

 #### Dependencies {id="server-package-dependencies"}
 | Subsystem | 1.6.x | 2.0.0 |